Make your money last as long as you do: 5 questions to ask

 Help ensure your pensions, savings and investments will provide financial security in retirement by asking 5 key questions.

 As life expectancy increases, so does the length of time needed to stretch your income in retirement.
-Taking the right steps now can help you enjoy the lifestyle you want for as long as you need.
+Taking the right steps now can help you afford the lifestyle you want for as long as you need.

 Today, most people can expect to live longer than the generations before.
 While this is good news, increased life expectancy comes with some downsides.
 Simply put, can we afford the cost of living longer?

-1. How much retirement income will you need?
+1. How much income will you need?

 Remember to factor in the effect of inflation on reducing your spending power each year.
 Say, for example, you spend €5,000 a month.
 Assuming an inflation rate of 3% a year, in 10 years’ time you could need about €6,720 a month to maintain the same spending, and €9,030 in 20 years.